 If you find the plaintiff has proved each of the elements on which [he] [she] has the burden of proof, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

 The rate of maintenance includes the cost of obtaining room and board on land.
-In determining this amount you may consider the actual costs incurred by plaintiff, but shall not award an amount in excess of that of a seaman living alone in plaintiff’s locality.
+In determining this amount, you may consider the actual costs incurred by the plaintiff, but shall not award an amount in excess of that of a seaman living alone in the plaintiff’s locality.

-The injury or illness need not be work-related so long as it occurs while in the service of the vessel.
+The injury or illness need not be work-related so long as it occurs while the plaintiff is in the service of the vessel.
 Neither maintenance nor cure may be reduced because of any negligence on the part of the plaintiff.
-[A plaintiff may not recover for maintenance [and] [or] cure where the illness or injury results from the plaintiff’s own willful misbehavior.]
+[A plaintiff may not recover for maintenance [and] [or] cure when the illness or injury results from the plaintiff’s own willful misbehavior.]

 The plaintiff is entitled to receive maintenance and cure even though he was not injured as a result of any negligence on the part of his employer or any unseaworthy condition of the vessel.
 The plaintiff is entitled to recover maintenance and cure from the date of departure from the ship to the time of maximum cure under the circumstances.
 Maximum cure is the point at which no further improvement in the plaintiff’s medical condition may be reasonably expected.